flouciel/flouciel.github.io/src/pages/about.md

 __A French Startup Company__

-- Implemented commercial EDR solution (MDE), and tested the detection and prevention capacity.
+- Implemented a commercial EDR solution (MDE) and tested its detection and prevention capabilities.
-- Performed adversary emulation to simulate real attacks (Atomic Red Team, Caldera) in order to trigger security alerts, then analyzed and determined proactive mitigation efforts.
+- Performed adversary emulation to simulate real attacks (Atomic Red Team, Caldera) to trigger security alerts, then analyzed results and determined proactive mitigation efforts.
 - Performed penetration testing of an internal application, identifying 10+ security issues and providing prioritized recommendations to remediate vulnerabilities.

 `A year` | `Application Security Specialist`